arangodb/docs/3.8/deployment-dc2-dc-cluster.md

 There are several ways to start an ArangoDB cluster.
 In this section we will focus on our recommended way to start ArangoDB: the ArangoDB _Starter_.

-_Datacenter to datacenter replication_ requires the `rocksdb` storage engine.
+_Datacenter-to-Datacenter Replication_ requires the `rocksdb` storage engine.
 The example setup described in this section will have `rocksdb` enabled.
 If you choose to deploy with a different strategy keep in mind to set the storage engine.